 - In accordance with CACREP standards, curricular experiences, and demonstrated knowledge in each of the following areas of mental health counseling will be required: mental health foundations, contextual dimensions, clinical principles, general practice, and specific strategies of mental health counseling.

 - Graduate students will develop skills appropriate to beginning counselors in each of the areas specified above as required by state and national professional associations and by credentialing bodies.

-- Mental Health Counseling students will be prepared to take the National Counselor Examination and complete all educational requirements for licensure as a Licensed Professional Counselor.
+- Students will be prepared to take the National Counselor Examination and complete all educational requirements for the LPC license.

 - Students will understand theory and appropriate standards of practice with identified special populations in mental health facilities.

 - Character and maturity will be nurtured throughout the program as moral, ethical, spiritual, and psychological dimensions of all areas of work are addressed.

 CRITERIA FOR ADMISSION

 The requirements for the role of a mental health counselor are both personal and intellectual.
 During an admissions interview the faculty will assess the academic background and personal qualities and goals of applicants.
 Applicants will be admitted who meet the personal and academic requirements of the program.
 Recognizing the need to accept students who have the greatest likelihood of success in this role, the following standards will be used for admission to the mental health counseling program.